Lohas Park (Macau)

 Lohas Park (珀悅) is a private residential development in Macao, located at 33 Rua do Jasmim, Seac Pai Van, Coloane.

 Floor plan

 According to the floor plan data provided by the Land and Urban Construction Bureau, the project covers an area of 2,260 square meters and offers 217 residential units, 197 parking spaces, and 10 commercial units.

-Its was the first residential complex in Macau to receive a rating in the National Green Building Rating System.
+It was the first residential complex in Macau to receive a rating in the National Green Building Rating System.

 Commercial history

 The presale started in 2023.
 In 2023, it accounted for the highest number of transactions in Macau's real estate market.
 The average price of 7,000 HKD was considered attractive, with 69 units sold that year.

 At the beginning of 2025, it recorded 80 transactions in January.

 Clubhouse

 Lohas Park provides Android and iOS applications for bookings of its clubhouse.

 Transportation

 Lohas Park is served by the LRT Seac Pai Van station.